 Blood Donation in The Dalles

-Reminder - The American Red Cross is having two blood drives in The Dalles this week.
+Reminder - The American Red Cross is having two blood drives in The Dalles during the latter part of August 2017.
 Please donate as you could help save a life.
 Blood drives are at the following times and locations:

 Monday, Aug 28, 2016, 12pm - 5pm: Gateway Presbyterian Church, 1111 Dry Hollow Rd, The Dalles, OR